ton-community/ton-docs/docs/participate/web3/site-management.md

 ## How to set up subdomains

 1. Create a smart contract on the network that will manage the subdomains of your website or service.
-You can use ready-made [manual-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-manual-code.fc) or [auto-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-auto-code.fc) smart contracts or any other smart contract that implements the TON DNS interface.
+You can use ready-made [manual-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-manual-code.fc) or [auto-dns](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/dns-auto-code.fc) smart contracts, or any other smart contract that implements the TON DNS interface.

 2. Open the domain for editing as described above.